jachin/cw-unconf-taleb/index.rst

 Clockwork's Software
 ====================

- - All software is very fagile.
+ - All software is very fragile.
  - All the hardware we use is fragile.

 Clockwork's Process